 Philips is a very large company with a subset of breast pumps as well as other products available.
 This manual pump received a lot of positive reviews from moms on various websites, citing very few negatives.
 Overall we agree, as we found this to be a very efficient manual pump.
-Although it didn't score quite as high as our Top Pick Medela Harmony Manual pump, it was a close second.
+Although it didn't score quite as high as the Medela Harmony Manual pump, it was a close second.
 Read on to find out why.

 We scored this pump at a 6/10 for efficiency.
 Once the pump is lined up correctly on your breast, it expresses a good amount of milk in a reasonable time.
 We did notice a slight draw back to its efficiency would be the rubber inlay.
 Many moms appreciate this rubber inlay on the breast flange for comfort, but when it comes to efficiency it has a couple of problems.
 Mainly it leaves less room for your breast which can cause your breast to be pulled sideways if it is not lined up properly.
 This often takes a couple of tries to correct.